vinh-c-tran/DFT/Basic-Electronic-Structure/Band_Structure/README.md

 # Band Structure

-We can consider energy as a function of momentum space...
+For a certain structure we can ask about the energy momentum dispersion relation.